Rural Housing Service, USDA.

 (3) The Proposed Borrower

 (a) The name of the borrower and the type of ownership entity.
-List the general partners if a limited partnership, officers if a corporation or members of a Limited Liability Corporation.
+List the general partners if a limited partnership, officers if a corporation or members of an Limited Liability Corporation.

 (b) Borrower's contact name, mailing address, phone and fax numbers, and e-mail address.

-(c) Certification that the borrower or principals of the ownership are not barred from participating in Federal housing programs and are not delinquent on any Federal debt.
+(c) Evidence that the borrower or principals of the ownership are not barred from participating in Federal housing programs and are not delinquent on any Federal debt.

 (d) Borrower's unaudited or audited financial statements.